 For the Katsudon:

-• 1/2 cup dashi (in my case I used hondashi instead, which is instant dashi.
-If you’re going this route, use about 1/2 cup water with 1 teaspoon hondashi)
+- 1/2 cup dashi (if you are using instant dashi (hondashi) instead, use about 1/2 cup water with 1 teaspoon hondashi)

 Instructions